alexeysas/sdc-signs-recognition/README.md

 | Fully connected		| 128x43        									|
 | Softmax				|       									|

-1. After pre-processing steps are done.
-I was able to archive 94% accuracy for the validation set with base LeNet model with one small change - adding dropout layer for the first fully connected layer with keep_probability = 0.5.
+1. After pre-processing steps are done I tried initial LeNet model as base - and results were sligtly above 90% accuracy for validation set.
+It appeared that adding  dropout layer for the first fully connected layer with keep_probability = 0.5 could do the trick.
+Just with this small change I was able to archive 94% accuracy for the validation set with base LeNet model.

 2. To archive higher accuracy results, I tried following options:
  * Adding new features maps to convolutional layers